Diocese of Cleveland: Reports of sex abuse

-In March 2002, Bishop Pilla published a list of 28 priests accused of sexual abuse of minors.
-Fifteen of them were active priests, whom Pilla suspended from ministry.
-Earlier that year, Cuyahoga County Prosecutor William Mason announced an investigation of sexual abuse of minors by diocesan priests.

-In July 2011, an Ohio man sued Pilla and the diocese, saying that their negligence allowed a priest to sexually abuse him when he was a boy.
-The plaintiff said that Reverend Patrick O'Connor, a diocesan priest at St. Jude Parish in Elyria, abused him from 1997 to 1999.
+In July 2011, an Ohio man sued Pilla and the diocese, saying that their negligence allowed a priest to sexually abuse him when he was a minor.
+The plaintiff said that Patrick O'Connor, a diocesan priest at St. Jude Parish in Elyria, abused him from 1997 to 1999.
 Pilla knew that O'Connor had abused a child during the 1980s at St. Joseph Parish in Cuyahoga Falls.
 The diocese settled with that victim in 2003 and sent O'Connor to another parish Elyria.
 He resigned from the priesthood in 2008.
 O'Connor pleaded guilty to corruption of a minor in 2009 and was sentenced to 90 days in prison.

 In July 2019, the diocese added 22 more names to its list of "credibly accused" clergy.
+In March 2002, Bishop Pilla published a list of 28 priests accused of sexual abuse of minors.
+Fifteen of them were active priests, whom Pilla suspended from ministry.

-In December 2019, Reverend Robert McWilliams was arrested at St. Joseph Parish in Strongsville on four counts of possessing child pornography.
+In December 2019, Robert McWilliams was arrested at St. Joseph Parish in Strongsville on four counts of possessing child pornography.
 Bishop Perez had called for McWilliams's arrest, describing the case as a "painful situation."
 McWilliams pleaded guilty in July 2021 to sex trafficking of youths, sexual exploitation of children and possession of child pornography.
 Sentenced to life in prison in November 2021, McWilliams committed suicide in February 2022.
-A young man sued the diocese in March 2022, stating that he had been raped by McWilliams in 2018 in Strongsville.
-The plaintiff said that when he was age 15, McWilliams paid him $200 for three sex acts.
-The plaintiff was one of the victims in the criminal case against McWilliams.

-In March 2023, four women sued the diocese, saying that they had been sexually and physically assaulted at the Parmadale Children's Village in Parma.
-The abuse allegedly occurred over several decades before the facility closed in 2017.
-The plaintiffs said they were used sexually by one of the priests and by staff employees; one plaintiff said the staff forced her to have sex with other residents while they watched.

-In February 2024, the trial of former priest Luis J. Barajas began in Cuyahoga County.
-He had been indicted in November 2023 on six counts of gross sexual imposition, being accused of inappropriately touching a 15-year-old girl with cancer while performing a "blessing" in Westlake in October 2023.
+Former priest Luis J. Barajas had been indicted in November 2023 on six counts of gross sexual imposition.
 He was arrested in October 2023 and released in January 2024 after posting bond.
-Despite being able to perform the blessing by this time, it is believed that Barajas had previously been removed from priesthood soon after he was accused in 1989 of sexually abusing juveniles in the Diocese of Harrisburg.
 He had also been arrested in 2019 on charges of misconduct with a minor.